TrueSelph/function_interact_action/README.md

 The default configuration for this action is highly customizable:

 - **chained** (`bool`, default=`False`):
-  If set to `true`, the action executes only when one or more of its registered actions have already been queued by a preceding Intent Interact Action.
+  If set to `true`, the action executes only when one or more of its registered actions have already been queued by a preceding Function Interact Action.

 - **strict** (`bool`, default=`True`):
   Enforces strict mode execution.
 If enabled, it executes only those actions belonging to explicitly matched functions.